 Concerned that the person won’t act on your email unless you get a response?
 Then it is time to work on your trust, not write another email.

-The main message is: you have some power over how much email you receive.
+The main message is: you have some power over how many emails you receive.
 These three simple actions can help you reduce your email and meeting overload, so you can spend more time on strategy, people development, and hopefully a little self-care, too!